 In each lesson, coding simulators let learners practise each command and line of code as they go.
 This interactive format has made it one of the most popular training resources, with 24 million users completing 100 million exercises as of January 2014.

-The real wins are demonstrated in the individual stories, like Ash Robinson’s:
+Like many game-based learning initiatives, the real wins are demonstrated in the individual stories, like Ash Robinson’s:

 “I set about using what I’d learned through Codecademy as the basis for learning C, C++ and Objective-C and within a few months I had my first app on the App Store.”